cosmos/cosmos/WHITEPAPER.md

 Since Tendermint can commit blocks much faster than Ethereum's proof-of-work, EVM zones powered by Tendermint consensus and operating on pegged-ether can provide higher performance to Ethereum blockchains.
-Additionally, though the Atom hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different zones, providing a foundation for generalized Ethereum scaling via sharding.
+Additionally, though the Cosmos hub and IBC packet mechanics does not allow for arbitrary contract logic execution per se, it can be used to co-ordinate Ethereum contracts running on different zones, providing a foundation for generalized Ethereum scaling via sharding.
 For example, asynchronous contract calls that "send an action" and